Ameliasks/dms1_blog/posts/seventeen-blog-post.md

 This assignment and its accompanying modules was my introduction to Unity.
 As someone who doesn't play video games, I definitely felt out of my depth the past couple of weeks.
 In an attempt to make up for this, I spent a lot of time observing 3D forms on Pinterest, watching Unity and Blender tutorials and experimenting all sorts of things in Unity.
 I also felt a wave of accomplishment and relief as I watched people enjoying my game.
 I will definitely work on more 3D projects in the future!

+# :cloud: A Place That Lives In My Memory

+The title I have chosen for this project is <b>*A Place That Lives In My Memory*</b>.

+<blockquote>“The next best thing to the enjoyment of a good time is the recollection of it.” –James Lendall Basford</blockquote>

+My childhood that was spent with my siblings is a time I can never physically revisit again.
+But the memories forever live in my mind and soul, and this environment is a manifestation of the love and happiness of a time that I hope I will never forget.
+Even as the three of us continue to grow older and life inevitably changes us as people, I'm glad that I get to keep these memories and look back on them fondly.

 ## Credits

 Audio Credits